-- © Close all the valves and cocks in the plumbing system when leaving your boat. - When sailing keep all the valves and cocks shut except for those in immediate use. - © Clean and rinse the sea-cocks and the valves before winter storage - Never adjust the tightness of sea-cocks on the hull.
+- Close all the valves and cocks in the plumbing system when leaving your boat. - When sailing keep all the valves and cocks shut except for those in immediate use. - Clean and rinse the sea-cocks and the valves before winter storage - Never adjust the tightness of sea-cocks on the hull.
 If you discover a leak, please consult your dealer.

-9.2.
+10.2.
 FRESHWATER SYSTEM

-The pressurised freshwater system of the FEELING 30 includes a tank located under the forward berth, a filter and an electric pump coupled to an accumulator.
-This system enables the pressure to be regulated and avoids the hammer effect.
+The Feeling 39's pressurised fresh water system consists of two tanks one under the forward berth, the other under starboard aft berth, a filter and an electric pump connected to an accumulator.
+This system enables the water pressure to be regulated and avoids the hammer effect.